-Customer service specialists are responsible for (1) determining if complaints and appeals relate to the business or authority of the county, (2) ensuring that a response to all complaints and appeals are within the appropriate time frame (a final response must be provided within 15working days of the receipt of the final complaint need for additional time), and (3) ushering all complaints and appeals through to a resolution.
+Montgomery County will be tasked with handling all homeowner complaints and appeals.
+The County will be responsible for (1) determining if complaints and appeals relate to the business or authority of the county, (2) ensuring that a response to all complaints and appeals are within the appropriate time frame (a final response must be provided within 15 working days of the receipt of the final complaint need for additional time), and (3) ushering all complaints and appeals through to a resolution.